 In this program, New Jersey business attorney Barry F. Gartenberg identifies the most widely used entities for businesses and professional practices, explains the process of forming New Jersey entities, and summarizes key aspects of how each entity is governed.

 Barry Gartenberg is a solo practitioner in Springfield, New Jersey.
-His practice concentrates on offering legal advice and representation in a diversified range of business law matters, including entity formation; governance; partnership, operating and shareholder agreements; business sales, acquisitions and reorganizations; commercial real estate transactions; employment relationships; and business dissolutions.
+His practice concentrates on offering legal advice and representation in a diversified range of business law matters, including entity formation; governance; partnership, operating and shareholder agreements; business sales, acquisitions and reorganizations; commercial real estate transactions; and business dissolutions.
 Prior to practicing law, Barry owned and managed a substantial metal trading business and he holds an MBA in finance and a BS in Business Management.
-Barry is a director of the Business Law Section of the New Jersey State Bar Association, a member of the Business Entity Committee of the Business Law Section of the New Jersey State Bar Association, and an officer of the Morris/Essex County Inn of the Transactional Counsel.
-In addition to being a NJICLE presenter, Barry is an adjunct professor and has taught well over one hundred undergraduate, graduate and post-graduate business law courses and programs.
+Barry is a director of the Business Law Section of the New Jersey State Bar Association, Chair of the Business Entity Committee of the Business Law Section of the New Jersey State Bar Association, and an officer of the Morris/Essex County Inn of Transactional Counsel.
+In addition to being a presenter at Lawline and the New Jersey Institute of Continuing Legal Education, Barry is an adjunct professor and has taught well over one hundred undergraduate, graduate and post-graduate business law courses and programs.

 Nicely organized, clear and cogent.
 Good primer.